Can You Borrow Money Against a Lawsuit?

 To borrow against a lawsuit, you take out a risk-free cash advance.
 The advance is repayable from your settlement.
 If you do not win your case, you repay nothing.

-Is it only personal injury cases that qualify for pre-settlement funding, then?
+Do only personal injury cases qualify for pre-settlement funding, then?

-What Type of Lawsuits Qualify for Settlement Funding?
+What Types of Lawsuits Qualify for Settlement Funding?

 All of these cases take time to resolve, leaving many plaintiffs suffering financial duress.